 Ketozal 2% ketoconazole shampoo is somewhat of a generic.
 This is a term used to describe cheaper versions of effective medications when they come off patent from their founding parent company.
 Think Nurofen and the 20p supermarket brand alternative – supermarket brand is a classic generic.

-The company behind Ketozal 2% ketoconazole shampoo is Chemax Pharma, a Bulgarian based team of scientists with their own on site manufacturing setup.
-When you take a quick peek at their mission statement, it’s very clear what Chemax Pharama do…
+The company behind Ketozal 2% ketoconazole shampoo is Chemax Pharma, a Bulgarian based team of scientists with their own on-site manufacturing setup.
+When you take a quick peek at their mission statement, it’s very clear what Chemax Pharma do…

 “The aim is to launch to the market 2-3 new generic products annually, equivalent to the referential medicinal products approved in the EU.”

-Chemax Pharama are not a dandruff specialist, but they do copy companies who are.
-There’s nothing wrong with this, it offers you as the consumer a cheaper, less fancy looking alternative.
+Chemax Pharma are not a dandruff specialist, but they do copy companies who are.
+There’s nothing wrong with this, it offers you as the consumer a cheaper, less fancy-looking alternative.
 Of which this shampoo is no doubt based on the efficacy and popularity of Nizoral, a popular, 2% ketoconazole anti-dandruff shampoo.